 OWN set mostly around the Creekside, where the river Ravensbourne touches the strong tides of the nearby Thames.
 This is the latest gentrification frontier in SE London, with developers putting a lot of emphasis on the ‘cultural quarter’: Deptford is now said to be second only to Shoreditch for number of artists, studios, and exhibitions.
-This sounds at least peculiar, since the incoming gentrification has done tabula rasa of the affordable places used by independent artists and art students from Goldsmiths.
+This sounds at least peculiar, since the incoming gentrification has done almost tabula rasa of the affordable places used by independent artists and Goldsmiths art students.
 In this controversial and evolving scenario, OWN provided free access to the ‘commercial Internet’ plus the possibility to experiment with mesh networking for local residents.